Crisis relief grants

 Email us at email@example.com

 Support Act is the only organisation that provides crisis relief in the music industry, but there are many other arts grants that can be applied for throughout the year.
 While these grants are competitive and ours are not, they are definitely worth researching further.
-Check out this link for further information.
+Check out BandZoogle or the Australia Council for the Arts.
+For performing arts grants, check out the Actors Benevolent Fund (NSW).

 Mental health support and programs